grauwoelfchen/flask-dotenv/README.rst

 .env File
 -----------

-Following all lines are valid.
+The following lines are all valid.

 ::